 You don’t have to worry about calling yourself a member or a gaming addict just yet.
 You are welcome to attend the meetings and take all the time you need to decide what you will do.

 Which types of activities fall under computer and video gaming and which do not?
-We strongly suggest avoiding all forms of interactive electronic entertainment, but leave this distinction to each individual.
+We strongly suggest avoiding all forms of electronic entertainment that are continuously interactive, but leave this distinction to each individual.
 While many of us have preferred online video games, we have also had problems with console games, single-player, solitaire and puzzle games, website games, virtual avatar games, computer gambling, and most other forms of interactive electronic entertainment.
 We have no rules and leave it to you to decide whether or not you meet our only requirement of having a desire to stop computer/video gaming.